Hiring a roofer

 It’s important to protect yourself and your home before starting a home renovation.

 Problems with home renovations are among the top consumer complaints in Ontario.
-In 2015, the Ministry of Government and Consumer Services received approximately 1,600 complaints and inquiries about home renovation services – 21% were related to roofers.
+In 2015, the Ministry of Public and Business Service Delivery received approximately 1,600 complaints and inquiries about home renovation services – 21% were related to roofers.

 If you need to hire a roofer, knowing the risks will help you avoid things like scams, poor workmanship and legal liability for an injured worker.